michael-cannon/skel/README.md

 ### Changing `~/.bashrc` Defaults

-You're welcome to change `.bashrc` defaults, by adding a custom `~/.bashrc.YOUR_HOSTNAME` file in your home directory.
-This way, you can redefine command line variables or add other touches as needed.
+You're welcome to change `.bashrc` defaults, by adding a custom `~/.bashrc.custom` file in your home directory.
+This way, you can redefine command line variables or add your personal touches as needed.

-For my local box, depending upon the network connection, I have two custom `~/.bashrc` files, one called `~/.bashrc.tlf.local` and then a symlink of `~/.bashrc.tlf.fritz.box` to `~/.bashrc.tlf.local`.
-This way, my local web server information is corect when I reset permissions via `fixwebsitepermissions`.
+Additionally, you can setup a `.bashrc` per computer or server via `~/.bashrc.hostname`.
 If you're not sure what your computers hostname is, run `hostname` on the command line.
 Then append that result to `~/.bashrc.` for your own custom `~/.bashrc`.

-I thought of having a single `~/.bashrc.custom`, but given I can be on serveral different computers and servers everyday, a better method was needed and hence, I came up with `~/.bashrc.hostname`.
-There's even support for `~/.bashrc.hostname.username` if needed.
+For my local box, depending upon the network connection, I have two custom `~/.bashrc` files, one called `~/.bashrc.tlf.local` and then a symlink of `~/.bashrc.tlf.fritz.box` to `~/.bashrc.tlf.local`.
+This way, my local web server information is correct when I reset permissions via `fixwebsitepermissions`.

+There's even support for `~/.bashrc.hostname.username`.
 This is especially useful when your user does sudo or comes in as root via a non-root account.

 ### Custom `bin`